 Baseline monitoring was performed to gather additional information about the population of harbor seals utilizing the Jenner haul-out including population trends, patterns in seasonal abundance and the influence of barrier beach condition on harbor seal abundance.
 Pinniped monitoring was also conducted in relation to Sonoma Water's water level management events (lagoon outlet channel implementation and artificial breaching).
-Estuary management monitoring occurred during the Sonoma Water's monthly topographic surveys of the barrier beach and biological and physical monitoring of the estuary.
+Estuary management monitoring occurred during Sonoma Water's monthly topographic surveys of the barrier beach and biological and physical monitoring of the estuary.
 The purpose of estuary management monitoring is to record any pinniped disturbances during the above activities.

-A barrier beach was formed eleven times during 2022, three of these closure events resulted in construction of a pilot channel to artificially breach the sand bar.
-The Russian River mouth was closed to the ocean for a total of 78 days (or 21%) in 2022.
+A barrier beach formed three times during 2024, each of these closure events resulted in construction of a pilot channel to artificially breach the sand bar.
+The Russian River mouth was closed to the ocean for a total of 50 days (or 14%) in 2024.